 Tip: Don’t spend too long on this exercise, however, ensure that you are in a position to explain how you reached your estimate.

-For example, during an interaction with the elderly population living around West Java, it was found that their decision to use the newly constructed open gym and park was also primarily owing to a weekly workshop conducted by another NGO that emphasised the significance of regular physical activity.
+For example, during an interaction with the elderly population living around West Java, it was found that their decision to use the newly constructed open gym and park was also primarily owing to a weekly workshop conducted by another NGO that emphasized the significance of the regular physical activity.
 It was estimated that nearly 15 percent of the outcome was the result of the contributions of this NGO.

 This way, the attribution column in your impact map in the SROI analysis can be filled.
 Again, maintain a rationale behind this estimation and also relevant information about organisations or individuals relating to the attribution and the outcome.